Are you looking for a free baby blanket pattern to crochet?

 - a step-by-step tutorial for an easy-to-crochet moss stitch baby blanket pattern in 4 colors

 - how to make a tassel and secure the end tails

-Preparing for Baby Blanket Crochet Project
+Preparing for Moss Stitch Blanket Project

 The whole blanket is crocheted in moss stitch which is beginner-friendly crochet stitch and is perfect for DIY baby blanket patterns as it looks the same on both sides.
 Moss Stitch sometimes also called “Crochet Granite Stitch”.
 If you want to repeat the exact look of our featured blanket, you’d need to get Vanna’s Choice Lion Brand Yarn: 3 skeins in white and 1 skein each in sage, grey marble, and silver heather.

 This color scheme is perfect for a modern farmhouse nursery or woodlands theme nursery and won’t clash with any neutral decor.
-Of course, feel free to modify this pattern and color scheme to create your own version of a modern baby blanket masterpiece!
+Of course, feel free to modify this pattern and color scheme to create your own version of a modern moss stitch baby blanket masterpiece!